thenexthub/Codira/docs/SIL/Types.md

     Type lowering lowers the `throws` annotation on formal function types into more concrete error propagation:

-    -   For native Swift functions, `throws` is turned into an error result.
+    -   For native Codira functions, `throws` is turned into an error result.
-    -   For non-native Swift functions, `throws` is turned in an explicit error-handling mechanism based on the imported API.
+    -   For non-native Codira functions, `throws` is turned in an explicit error-handling mechanism based on the imported API.
 The importer only imports non-native methods and types as `throws` when it is possible to do this automatically.